 There is no formula to which side is better.

-Typically right-handed pitchers will stand on the far left side of the rubber, while left-handed pitchers will stand on far-right side.
+Typically right-handed pitchers will stand on the far right side of the rubber, while left-handed pitchers will stand on far left side.

 For example, a right-handed pitcher who throws from the furthest right portion of the rubber will appear to be throwing behind the hitter’s back.

 Making a decision on where you would like to stand is purely preferential, and pitchers should make a decision based on whatever feels the most comfortable, as well as what position works best for the type of movement or run they get on their pitches.

-Your beginning stance should be loose, athletic, and upright.
+Your starting stance should be loose, athletic, and upright.

 Once you decide what side of the rubber is most comfortable, you will then need to figure out what position you would to like to have your hands in.